shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 3. Clearly State the New Options: Update the text to reflect the new, dual-license offer.
 Make sure you provide links to *both* license versions.
    * Example Before:

-      > This VOD is available for reuse under the VOD Reaction License v0.X.
+      > This VOD is available for reuse under the VRL v0.X.
       > License Text: \[Link to your V0.X license text\]
    * Example After:
-      > This VOD is available for reuse under EITHER the VOD Reaction License v0.X OR the VOD Reaction License v0.Y.
+      > This VOD is available for reuse under EITHER the VRL v0.X OR the VRL v0.Y.
 Licensees may choose which version's terms to comply with.
       > License v0.X Text: \[Link to your V0.X license text\]
       > License v0.Y Text: \[Link to your V0.Y license text\]
 4. Communicate with Your Community: It's good practice to announce this change to your community (e.g., on a stream, social media, or Discord).
 This helps avoid confusion and explains the benefits of the new version, encouraging them to use it for new projects.